Sommos/first_flutter_project/README.md

 # First Flutter Project

-This program is to test flutter and dart.
+This program is to test flutter and dart, making a basic quiz application.

 # Contribution